Home Loan Basics: Credit Considerations

-To get this ratio, take the total balances on your credit cards and lines of credit and divide by the total of their limits.
-For example, if your total credit card balance is $3,000 and your limits total $10,000, you are utilizing 30% of your available credit.
+To get this ratio, take the total balances of your credit cards and lines of credit and divide by the total of their limits.
+For example, if your credit card balance is $3,000 and your limits total is $10,000, you are utilizing 30% of your available credit.

 Too Little Credit

-On the other hand, having too little credit can also lower your credit score.
-Generally, a minimum of one bureau reported account, open for at least six months, is needed to calculate a FICO score.
-However, a lender will likely want to see more, a minimum of three active trade lines — credit cards, lines of credit and loans — on your credit report.
+Having too little credit can also lower your credit score.
+Generally, you need a minimum of one bureau reported account, open for at least six months to calculate a credit score.
+And a lender will likely want to see more, a minimum of three active trade lines — credit cards, lines of credit, and loans — on your credit report.

-Opening/Closing Trade Lines
+Opening or Closing Trade Lines

-Because new accounts offer very little payment history and are often viewed as a risk factor, they have the potential to lower your credit score.
+Because new accounts offer very little payment history and are often viewed as a risk factor, they may lower your credit score.
 When possible, you should avoid opening new trade lines at least six months prior to applying for a mortgage.

-Reviewing your credit report to identify and correct errors can increase your chances of being approved for a home loan and other forms of credit.
+Review your credit report to identify and correct errors.
+This can increase your chances of being approved for a home loan and other forms of credit.
 It may also improve your credit scores and allow you to qualify for the best loan terms possible.

 Get a Free Credit Report

-It’s important that your credit report be accurate since it plays such a big role in your ability to get credit.
-You are entitled to a free credit report every 12 months from each of the three credit bureaus.
-The Federal Trade Commission (FTC) provides a link on their Get My Free Credit Report page to AnnualCreditReport.com which is the only authorized website for free credit reports.
+With your credit report playing such a big role, it’s important that it’s accurate.
+You’re entitled to a free credit report every 12 months from each of the three credit bureaus.
+The Federal Trade Commission (FTC) provides a link on their Free Credit Report page to AnnualCreditReport.com which is the official website for free credit reports.